 - Be informed: You're not required to purchase any of these products when you buy or finance a vehicle.

-- Get the facts: Be sure the dealer provides all the details, terms and conditions related to any aftermarket products you may be interested in.
+- Get the facts: Be sure the dealer provides all the details, terms and conditions related to any Voluntary Protection/Aftermarket Products you may be interested in.

-- Understand the details: Don't purchase any product you don't fully understand, or don't think you can afford.
+- Understand the details: Don't purchase any product you don't want or fully understand, or don't think you need or can afford.
 With this information, you can better determine if the product is valuable for you based on your situation.
 It's also important to be aware of any product cancellation provisions.
 While some products can be canceled, others may not.
-If the product can be canceled, you may seek a refund of any eligible unused portion if you sell or trade your vehicle prior to the product's maturity.
+If the product can be canceled, you may seek a refund of any eligible unused portion if you pay off your finance agreement early, or sell or trade your vehicle prior to the product's maturity.

-- Know who offers the product: Generally, these products are offered by the dealer or a third party provider.
-If there are problems or questions related to your purchase, you will need to work directly with the other company since your creditor may not know the product terms and conditions.
+- Know who offers the product: Generally, these products are offered for sale by the dealer or a third-party provider.
+Questions related to the products or purchase should be directed to the dealer, seller or provider.
 Please refer to your product agreement for complete details.

 MOST COMMON PRODUCTS